hextremelabs/macinternnbot/README.md

 ####
 Clone this repository
 ```
-git clone REPOS_URL
+git clone git@github.com:hextremelabs/macinternnbot.git
 ```

 ## Step 2

 ####
-Get a bot token through the @BotFather, He would also aid you in setting up your botname.
+Get a bot token through the @BotFather on your telegram app, He would also aid you in setting up your botname.

 ## Step 3